elmbeech/physicellflow/README.md

 # physicellflow

-this is an UNOFFICIAL [physicell](https://github.com/MathCancer/PhysiCell) ecosystem reop! this is a template repo for making [nextflow](https://www.nextflow.io/index.html) based physicell model parameter scans. nextflow only runs on [POSIX](https://en.wikipedia.org/wiki/POSIX) operating systems.
+this is an unofficial [physicell](https://github.com/MathCancer/PhysiCell) ecosystem reop! this is a template repo for making [nextflow](https://www.nextflow.io/index.html) based physicell model parameter scans. nextflow only runs on [POSIX](https://en.wikipedia.org/wiki/POSIX) operating systems.